bioinformatics-ua/dicoogle/webcore/README.md

 /** Render and attach the contents of a new plugin instance to the given DOM element.
  * @param {DOMElement} parent the parent element of the plugin component
  * @param {DOMElement} slot the DOM element of the Dicoogle slot
  * @return Alternatively, return a React element while leaving `parent` intact.
+(Experimental, still unstable!)
  */
 function render(parent, slot) {
     // ...